johnpeart/johnpeart.github.io/src/posts/blogpost/2022-04-20-eurovision-first-listens.md

   semifinal-runningorder: 9
   final-runningorder: 19
   commentary: |
-    This year at Eurovision seems to be 'back to the 00s': Mika's presenting, the Rasmus entering, and now, Moldova brings classic Eurovision crazy.
+    This year at Eurovision seems to be 'back to the 00s': Mika’s presenting, the Rasmus entering, and now, Moldova brings classic Eurovision crazy.

     Moldova have form as the mad-hatter of the Contest in recent years.
 All power to their elbow.